pgaudit/set_user/README.md

 * If the tokens do not match, or if a ```token``` was provided to ```set_user``` but not ```reset_user```, an ERROR occurs.

-The concept is to grant the EXECUTE privilege to the ```set_user()``` function to otherwise unprivileged postgres users who can then transition to other roles, possibly escalating themselves to superuser, when needed to perform specific actions.
+The concept is to grant the EXECUTE privilege to the ```set_user()``` function to otherwise unprivileged postgres users.
+These users can then transition to other roles, possibly escalating themselves to superuser through use of ```set_user_u()```, when needed to perform specific actions.
 The enhanced logging ensures an audit trail of what actions are taken while privileges are altered to those of the alternate role.
-Note that if set_user.block_superuser is turned on, superuser escalation will be blocked by ```set_user()```.
+Note that superuser escalation is only allowed for the roles listed in set_user.superuser_whitelist, or all roles, if the wildcard character is in the list.

-Once one or more unprivileged users are able to run ```set_user()``` in order to escalate their privileges, the superuser account (normally ```postgres```) can be altered to NOLOGIN, preventing any direct database connection by a superuser which would bypass the
+Once one or more unprivileged users are able to run ```set_user_u()``` in order to escalate their privileges, the superuser account (normally ```postgres```) can be altered to NOLOGIN, preventing any direct database connection by a superuser which would bypass the